salsita/inStyle/README.md

 ### Animation

 Modern CSS transitions and animations are subject to a refined technical lifetime with JavaScript switching `display` values and/or adding classes at the right moment.
-Modern UI frameworks like Angular or React know this and provide features to make this lifetime manageable. `chili` currently supports `ngAnimate` and `CSSTransitionGroup` wrappers for keyframe animations, effect bank provided by [animate.css](https://github.com/daneden/animate.css/).
+Modern UI frameworks like Angular or React know this and provide features to make this lifetime manageable. `chili` currently supports `ngAnimate` and `CSSTransitionGroup` wrappers for keyframe animations and transitions, effect bank provided by [animate.css](https://github.com/daneden/animate.css/).

-Keyframe animations definitions are only rendered in the resulting CSS when used.
+Keyframe animation definitions are only rendered in the resulting CSS when used.

 ```Sass
 .ng-doodle